danielnoo/danielnoo/README.md

 - 🔭 I’m currently working on a web app that tracks the accuracy of different weather APIs specifically in Toronto

-- 🌱 I’m currently JWT and Angular
+- 🌱 I’m currently learning JWT and Angular

 - 👯 I’m looking to collaborate on Projects, Tech Articles